20220874bhiku/Research/reflective-prompts.md

 ### What is Python?

-A programming language, whereby programmer write their software.
+''A programming language.
+Python is an interpreted ,object oriented high - level programming language with dynamic semantics ''

 ### Have you developed a habit of exploring?

-Not at the moment. too much thing to do with kids and work and family.
+Not at the moment. but gradually will .
+To much on my plate at present time .

 ### Have you meditated before?